sayinde/ECOG314/README.md

-# ECOG314
-Sade Ayinde
-<br>Data Analysis with R
+# ECOG314 - Data Analysis with R
+<i>Sade Ayinde</i>

-This is a GitHub folder for the data analysis project for Spring semester 2017.
-Please click on the "Final Proj (data)" folder for the raw data and the "R code" for the initial code.
+<font color = "orange">This is a GitHub folder for the data analysis project for Spring semester 2017.
+Please click on the "Final Proj (data)" folder for the raw data and the "R code" for the initial code. </font>